nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/datalens_ransomware/datalens_ransomware.md

 ## Lab Setup

-In this lab, we will simulate a ransomware attack using a ransomware simulator.
-The simulator is called CashCat, is an open source simulator published on GitHub.
-You may find more information from <https://github.com/leeberg/CashCatRansomwareSimulator>
+In this lab, we will simulate a ransomware attack and verify how remediation works in Data Lens.

 ## Login to Data Lens (if you are not already there)